0

 Current Status of Bill HR 785

 Bill HR 785 is currently in the status of Bill Introduced since January 28, 2025.
 Bill HR 785 was introduced during Congress 119 and was introduced to the House on January 28, 2025.
-Bill HR 785's most recent activity was Subcommittee Hearings Held as of June 12, 2025
+Bill HR 785's most recent activity was Placed on the Union Calendar, Calendar No. 498. as of April 2, 2026

 Bipartisan Support of Bill HR 785